seamile/jsonfmt/README.md

 - options:

     - `-h, --help`: show this help message and exit.
-    - `-c`: compression the JSON object in the files or stdin.
+    - `-c`: compact the json object to a single line.
     - `-e`: escape non-ASCII characters.
     - `-i INDENT`: number of spaces to use for indentation. (default: 4)
     - `-O`: overwrite to the json file.